hurbeana/dse_markdown/index.md

 ### Reliability: Curcuit Breaker

-* *Problem:* How to prevent a network or service failure from cascading to other services?
+* **Problem**: How to prevent a network or service failure from cascading to other services?
-* *Solution:* When the number of consecutive failures crosses a threshold, the circuit breaker trips, and for the duration of a timeout period all attempts to invoke the remote service will fail immediately.
+* **Solution**: When the number of consecutive failures crosses a threshold, the circuit breaker trips, and for the duration of a timeout period all attempts to invoke the remote service will fail immediately.
     - Example: Netflix Hystrix

-### Reliability: Curcuit Breaker

 * The Curcuit Breaker has different configurable reactions to a client.
 Instead of routing the request to the overloaded resource, the curcuit breaker immediately